froop/JavaRestAppTemplate/README.md

 JavaRestAppTemplate
 ====================

-Template of REST Application for Java.
+Template of REST Server Application for Java.

 Uses Libraries